Thousands of Resources, Ready to help.

 Multiple Property Documentation Form (MPDF)

 The National Register of Historic Places is the federal government's official list of districts, sites, buildings, structures, and objects deemed worthy of preservation for their historical significance.
-The project listed 5 Civil Rights places in the Register (see full listing next section).
+The project listed five Civil Rights places in the Register (see full listing next section).

 This interactive tour and map allows you to drive or bike to a selection of Civil Rights sites in the city of Detroit and learn more about their significance.
 The tour is complete and you can easily explore the tour route by smartphone, tablet or computer!